kamtoeddy/ivo/rs-next/GOAL.md

 # Ivo Rust v2 API Design Preferences

-> **Implementation progress: ~65%**
+> **Implementation progress: ~70%**
 >
-> Core schema parsing, struct generation, field-type handling, grouped options, attribute whitelist validation, and dependency-graph validation are in place.
-Remaining work includes sync/async method inference, `on_success`/`on_failure` triggers, `post_validate` grouped options, context/options wrapper integration, and semantic-parity ports/tests.
+> Core schema parsing, struct generation, field-type handling, grouped options, attribute whitelist validation, dependency-graph validation, and context/options wrapper integration are in place.
+Remaining work includes sync/async method inference, `on_success`/`on_failure` triggers, `post_validate` grouped options, and semantic-parity ports/tests.

 This document captures the user preferences for the next-generation Ivo Rust API (`rs-v2`).
 It is the source of truth for syntax and architectural decisions.